codice/acdebugger/README.md

 Defines a library of common classes used by both the backdoor and the debugger.
 This artifact is embedded inside the backdoor bundle.

 #### acdebugger-distribution
-Creates zip and tar distributions of the acdebugger tool
+Creates zip and tar distributions of the acdebugger tool.
+Refer to [this page](docs/installing.md) for more information on installing the distribution.

 #### acdebugger-docker
-Creates a docker image for acdebugger
+Creates a docker image for acdebugger.
-Refer to [this page](docs/docker.md) for more information on using the docker container
+Refer to [this page](docs/docker.md) for more information on using the docker container.

 ### Future iterations
 Future implementations will: